Decluttering Tips For Hoarders and pack rats to help you get rid of the clutter!

 This mindset can then be passed down from generation to generation.
 Most of us know someone who has a drawer full of rubber bands, or three or four blenders or too many knives in their kitchen drawers.

-The belief that You will Have Time to Use Some things Later
+The Belief that You Will Use Some Things Later

 If you know someone who typically hoards one type of thing, such as 20 years worth of magazines, or those clothes in their closet that they have outgrown, then it may be due to their belief that eventually things will slow down and they will have time to catch up on reading those magazines, or will lose weight and be able to wear those outfits again.